department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/StLouis-pilot-feedback/conversation-guide.md

     - Did they attempt to scan the QR code?
       - If so, did they have trouble?
     - How long did they wait to receive the check in link via text message?
-    - Did they need to make any changes to their contact information?
+    - Did they need to make any changes to their information?
 If so, observe that process.
     - Did they successfully complete check-in?
       - If not, what happened?
 Where did they get stuck?
     - Did the Veteran talk to the MSA/clerk for any reason?